unixpickle/muniverse/games/README.md

 Every game must expose a `window.muniverse` object with three functions, all of which return Promises.
 These functions are:

- * **init:** get the game to a logical starting point, where an agent can immediately start making actions.
+ * **init(options):** get the game to a logical starting point, where an agent can immediately start making actions.
 The game should be paused in some way so that *step* needn't be called immediately after *init*.
+The options argument is the same as the `options` object in the game spec.
  * **score:** get the current (numerical) score.
  * **step(millis):** advance the game by the given number of milliseconds.
 Return a boolean which is `true` if the game has ended.